bbauska/LFS173x/README.md

 W3C Verifiable Credentials Data Model Standard signatures, such as LD-Signatures and BBS+ Signatures for JSON-LD.

-## Optional Lab: Run the Aries-Framework-Go \"Getting Started\" Exercise {#optional-lab-run-the-aries-framework-go-getting-started-exercise .unnumbered}
+## Optional Lab: Run the Aries-Framework-Go \"Getting Started\" Exercise

 In this optional lab, we'll run the Aries Framework Go repository's
 \"Getting Started\" exercise to learn a bit about aries-framework-go.